Updated: Apr 21

 Why is it so important to help other women in the field?
 Do you think there are still some limitations for women in wine?

 And yes, women still do have many limitations.
 It's one thing to make It to the table, but another to be welcomed and seen as an equal.
 We have also had a major setback with Covid-19 as this has not only impacted our industry especially but the women behind it.
-As they say 'she-session' and Its real.
+As they say 'she-session' and It's real.
 I also see women not receiving the same mentorship and job opportunities.
 Having children in our industry can be seen as problematic.
 Trying to juggle it all still falls more heavily on the side of women.
 We also know that our BIPOC community in general and the women in this demographic are particularly struggling.
-I am actively doing my part by volunteering with non-profit organizations such as femmes du Vin and Vinequity to help raise scholarships, mentorship, and opportunities.
+I am actively doing my part by volunteering with non-profit organizations such as Femmes du Vin and Vinequity to help raise scholarships, mentorship, and opportunities.
 It is so important to take action In any way you can.

 You were Canada's first female Master Sommelier.
 Has this influenced the path of other passionate women who struggle to get a seat at the table?

 I hope so.
 I have been told by several Canadian women over the years that this has been the case.
 I never have seen myself as a trailblazer but more as a support for women wanting to get into wine.
 They ultimately know that women will understand their struggles and can often relate to me as a working mom and sometimes just feel more comfortable reaching out to a woman.
-It has given me such joy to be even a nugget of encouragement or support through their own journeys and It's amazing to look around and see so many more women in our industry now.
-While we are still a minority in the world of wine, particularly in the top jobs, and there is more work to do.
+It has given me such joy to be even a nugget of encouragement or support through their own journeys and it's amazing to look around and see so many more women in our industry now.
+While we are still a minority in the world of wine, particularly in the top jobs, there is more work to do.

 What was your greatest lesson during your MS study?

 The biggest lesson, in the end, was that it was not about getting the pin, but that it was about the growth in the journey.
-Over the six years, I spent attempting my MS learning, receiving mentorship, studying with an incredible talent I grew so much as a human.
+Over the six years, I spent attempting my MS learning, receiving mentorship, and studying with an incredible talent I grew so much as a human.
 I was in the moment of course so focused on working hard enough to pass.
 In retrospect, that effort and putting myself up to the task of being evaluated over and over again made me better.
 It made me more compassionate as well and most importantly more humble.
 The journey is better than the destination in some ways.
-It also proved to me who you are and how you act at any stage of your life is more important than any title.
+It also proved to me who you are and how you act at any stage of your life and it's more important than any title.

 With an eye on all things sustainable, you are in talks to publish the world’s first book dedicated to plant-based food and wine pairing.
 Can you explain to us why these two subjects are dear to you?